Planning a Deep South vacation and looking for the best things to do in Louisiana?

 Kayak in Louisiana’s swamplands

-Louisiana is known as the Bayou state and has many marshes and swamplands.
+Known as the Bayou state, Louisiana has many marshes and swamplands.

 Aleah Of Solitary Wanderer